teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 While Richardson compared the poems by hand, we use his example to introduce how Galaxy can help you with your text analysis.
 This tutorial covers the Galaxy basics, from logging in and uploading the texts to using the first tools.
-We will clean the two poem versions and check the texts from a distance by comparing their number of lines and characters and visualizing both in a word cloud.
+We will clean the two poem versions and check the texts from a distance by comparing their number of lines and characters, and visualizing both in a word cloud.
 Then, we take a closer look.
 For an easier comparison, we reformat both texts and compare them line by line and side by side.
 As the word cloud shows, "death" is a dominant theme in the first poem, so we extract all lines including "death" for further in-depth analysis.
 This helps us get a better idea of where those articles differ and is applicable to many other texts you might want to compare.

 > <agenda-title></agenda-title>